 Storage and treatment

-The water is usually collected in a storage container afterwards.
+The water is usually collected in a storage container afterward.
 Storage is recommended for less than 24 hours to ensure bad smells do not accumulate.
-It is also recommended that one treats the water with chlorine or iodine to ensure that the stored water does not produce foul smell, if the plan is to store the water for longer.
+It is also recommended that one treats the water with chlorine or iodine to ensure that the stored water does not produce a foul smell if the plan is to store the water for longer.